 Before a user report can be created, you must add a selected user or group using the search box.
 You can then open the Create User Report Wizard.

-Figure 8 - Add user
+Figure 9 - Add user

-The following options are available in the wizard:
+The following options are available in the wizard.
+Detailed explanations can be found in the user manual - F1.